LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ##### Auto lock<!-- linebreak -->

-This settings enabled keypad/PTT auto-locking.
+This setting enables keypad/PTT auto-locking.

 While in Channel or VFO screen **only**, and no user action has been made by the operator withing the selected amount of time, the **PTT** and **keypad** keys will be locked (see [Lock screen](#lock-screen) to unlock).